-Kunders said that taxpayers enjoy the biggest payoff of the project.
+Kunders said that the biggest payoff of the project is for taxpayers.

 “The cost for all these mixers was offset so the cost doesn’t have to go to our taxpayers," he said.
 "Instead of paying 100% of it, the city probably paid 10% of it, between the rebate and the mill’s contribution, which is incredible.
 The citizens got a great deal on it.”